standsleeping/prodwatch-extension/README.md

 ## Features

+- **App-Scoped Monitoring**: Configure which specific app to monitor, ensuring data is filtered to your application.
 - **Production Function Monitoring**: View real-time production function call data directly in your Python code.
 - **Inline Call Counts**: See how many times each function has been called in production with CodeLens.
 - **Detailed Hover Information**: Hover over functions to see: